 The MPA and APSA Academy are celebrating 14 years of collaboration supporting feature films at the script development stage through four annual grants of US$25,000.

-Originated by APSA Academy members and their colleagues across the region, will number 40 after the announcement of this year’s recipients at the APSA ceremony.
+Originated by APSA Academy members and their colleagues across the region, 52 projects from 27 countries and areas of the Asia Pacific have been supported through the initiative to date.
 The MPA APSA Academy Film Fund has seen significant success since 2010 with some of the region’s leading filmmakers’ recipients of this fund.
 The fund has supported filmmakers like Lee Chang-dong, Haifaa Al-Mansour, Rolf de Heer, and Asghar Farhadi.
 Films produced with the assistance of the fund have gone on the win the Academy Award ®, the Silver Bear, the international Emmy, and have played at the Cannes, Venice and Toronto festivals.
-With a record numbers of submissions this year from 29 Asia Pacific countries, this extraordinary initiative is proving to have a major effect on film across the region and reflects the MPA’s ongoing commitment to developing the work of storytellers from right across the Asia Pacific.
+This extraordinary initiative is proving to have a major effect on film across the region and reflects the MPA’s ongoing commitment to developing the work of storytellers from right across the Asia Pacific.

 Promoting & Protecting Screen Communities in Asia Pacific

 The Motion Picture Association (MPA) Asia Pacific represents the interests of the six international producers and distributors of filmed entertainment.
 To do so, they promote and protect the intellectual property rights of these companies and conduct public awareness programs to highlight to movie fans around the world the importance of content protection.
 These activities have helped to transform entire markets benefiting film and television industries in each country including foreign and local filmmakers alike.